Medically reviewed by Drugs.com. Last updated on May 7, 2021.

 Usual Adult Dose for Basal Cell Carcinoma

--Prior to treatment initiation, serum creatinine kinase (CK) levels and renal function tests should be obtained from all patients, and the pregnancy status of females of reproductive potential should be verified.
+-Prior to therapy initiation, serum creatinine kinase (CK) levels and renal function tests should be obtained.

-Use: Treatment of adult patients with locally advanced basal cell carcinoma (BCC) that has recurred following surgery or radiation therapy, or those who are not candidates for surgery or radiation therapy.
+Use: For adult patients with locally advanced basal cell carcinoma (BCC) that has recurred following surgery or radiation therapy, or those who are not candidates for surgery or radiation therapy

 Renal Dose Adjustments